myndpm/open-source/docs/dyn-forms/intro/1-getting-started/README.md

 Here you will find how to build Dynamic Forms for Angular.

-This library aims to be a quite *generic* and *lightweight* layer on the top of Angular's Reactive Forms to enable a declarative way to build our stuff.
+This library aims to be a quite *generic* and *lightweight* layer on the top of Angular's Reactive Forms to enable a declarative way to build our forms.

+It's able to build a functional form from a JSON object that could be stored in a database, or generated with some adapters or config files.

 ## Installation